Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 A building permit can be issued when all the reviews have been completed, approved and all applicable fees been paid.
 Many projects will also require reviews by Public Works Utilities Operations and the Department of Fire and Life Safety.
 The reviews ensure that the project can be built within the code requirements and will reduce field inspection delays.

-The Department of Fire and Life Safety reviews plans with the Division of Building Regulation for fire alarms, commercial kitchen range hoods and sprinkler systems.
+The Department of Fire and Life Safety reviews plans with the Division of Building Safety for fire alarms, commercial kitchen range hoods and sprinkler systems.
 Although building plans are jointly reviewed, the Department of Fire and Life Safety does not issue building permits.
-All construction plans should be submitted to the Division of Building Regulation who in turn will forward them to Fire and Life Safety for review.
+All construction plans should be submitted to the Division of Building Safety who in turn will forward them to Fire and Life Safety for review.
 Fire and Life Safety can be at (757) 890-3600.

 In many cases, the above reviews may not be required or may be completed in a shorter time frame.
 The larger the projects the greater the impact and more reviews and approvals are required.
 It is always best to plan ahead for any size projects.